lsst/pipelines_lsst_io/install/index.rst

    conda
    eups-distrib

-We offer a few ways of installing the LSST Science Pipelines depending on on your needs.
+We offer a few ways of installing the LSST Science Pipelines.
 Choose an option below to get started.

 :doc:`Conda installation <conda>`